God wants us producing fruit in our lives. . .manifesting the gifting and blessings of the Lord.

 “So, friends, take a firm stand, feet on the ground and head high.
 Keep a tight grip on what you were taught, whether in personal conversation or by our letter.
 May Jesus himself and God our Father, who reached out in love and surprised you with gifts of unending help and confidence, put a fresh heart in you, invigorate your work, enliven your speech.”

 Interestingly enough. . .the word reinvigorate doesn’t appear in the scriptures at all.
-However, I’m mentioning the word here because I believe it does describes the fire of God that lives in our bones.
+However, I’m mentioning the word here because I believe it describes the fire of God that lives in your bones.
 According to Dictionary.Com, it is defined as: “to give vigor to; fill with life and energy; energize.”

 So here’s the question. . .are you alive with spiritual power invigorating every new day that He gives you?